Cooks Hill

 Population growth drivers in Cooks Hill are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Cooks Hill statistical area (Lv2) is around 4,098, reflecting an increase of 324 people since the 2021 Census.
-This growth represents an 8.6% rise from the previous population count of 3,774.
-The change was inferred from AreaSearch's estimation of a resident population of 4,059 following examination of the latest ERP data release by the ABS (June 2024), along with validation of an additional 53 new addresses since the Census date.
-This level of population density equates to 5,691 persons per square kilometer, placing Cooks Hill in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate exceeded both the non-metro area (5.7%) and its SA3 area since the 2021 Census.
-Overseas migration contributed approximately 56% to overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+The population of Cooks Hill is estimated at around 4,200 as of Feb 2026.
+This reflects an increase of 426 people since the 2021 Census, which reported a population of 3,774 people.
+The change was inferred from AreaSearch's resident population estimate of 4,059 following examination of ABS ERP data release in June 2024 and additional validation of 55 new addresses since the Census date.
+This level of population results in a density ratio of 5,833 persons per square kilometer, placing Cooks Hill in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 11.3% since the 2021 census exceeded Rest of NSW's 5.9%.
+Overseas migration contributed approximately 56.00000000000001% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Cooks Hill (SA2) is projected to increase by 1,915 persons, reflecting a total gain of 48.7% over the 17-year period, placing it in the top 10 percent of regional areas nationally for population growth.
+Looking ahead, significant population increase is forecasted for Cooks Hill, with an expected increase of 1,889 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 44.3% in total over the 17 years.

 Frequently Asked Questions - Population